Yiwei Chen

 Zhihao Zhang*, Yiwei Chen*, Weizhan Zhang, Caixia Yan, Qinghua Zheng, Qi Wang, Wangdu Chen

-ACM MM , 2023
+ACM MM, 2023

-Code / arXiv
+Code / Paper

 Propose a tile classification based viewport prediction method with Multi-modal Fusion Transformer to improve the robustness of viewport prediction.